sematgt/devblog/content/posts/2020-02-17_All_you_need_to_know_about_authentication_and_permissions_in_Django_REST_API.md

 ### Setting permissions in views

-The second way to set permissions in out Django project's is to specify it in the views(or in the viewsets).
+The second way to set permissions in our Django project is to specify it in the views(or in the viewsets).

 We have 3 viewsets in `views.py`: